Skip to content

 Measurement Focus for Proprietary Funds [+]

-Proprietary funds use the flow of economic resources measurement focus — a focus similar to that used by commercial entities.
+Proprietary funds use the flow of economic resources measurement focus.
 Proprietary funds focus on whether the enterprise is economically better off as a result of the events and transactions that occurred during the fiscal period reported.

 Report transactions and events that: